darrenks/nibbles/docs/install.md

 ### Other version of Haskell

 Other versions of Haskell might work, I just haven't tried them yet.
 You may run all the nibbles tests to check compatibility with `ruby test/testall.rb`.
-Please let me know if you have any troubles with 8.0.2 - 8.10.7 or if you are able to get other version to work and how.
+Please let me know if you have any troubles with 8.0.2 - 8.10.7 or if you are able to get other versions to work and how.